tlefloch/emb-sys/docs/image/tp2/getting.md

     previous lab, just be sure you have cleaned the changes made in the image to use it in chroot.

-Follow the instructions in [Getting the Raspberry Pi OS image](../tp1/getting.md)
+Follow the instructions in [Getting the Raspberry Pi OS image](../tp1/getting.md) from the previous lab.